LENAX/quant-research/data-sync-tool/docs/sync_engine_design_mvp.md

 - **Version Control**: Use Git for version control to manage your codebase effectively.
 - **Iterative Development**: Adopt an iterative development approach, starting with the most critical features and then gradually building upon them.
 - **Feedback Loops**: Regularly test the integration of components to ensure they work well together.

+### Updated Development Plan

+#### Week 1-2: Core System Setup and Basic Plan Management

+- **System Architecture Setup**: Initialize the Rust project and set up the basic architecture.
+This includes creating modules for `Worker`, `TaskManager`, `TaskQueue`, `Supervisor`, and `SyncEngine`.
+- **SyncPlan and Task Implementation**: Define the `SyncPlan` and `Task` structures. `SyncPlan` includes details like endpoints, credentials, and a collection of `Task`s.
+- **Plan Management in SyncEngine**: Implement methods in `SyncEngine` for adding and removing `SyncPlan`s.
+These methods will interact with the `TaskManager` to load and manage tasks.

+#### Week 3-4: Task Manager and Task Queue

+- **Task Loading**: Implement logic in the `TaskManager` for loading tasks from `SyncPlan`s into the `TaskQueue`.
+- **Task Queue Management**: Develop the `TaskQueue` to efficiently enqueue and dequeue tasks.

+#### Week 5-6: Worker and Supervisor Development

+- **HTTP API Worker**: Focus on `HttpApiWorker` implementation, capable of handling HTTP GET and POST requests.
+- **Supervisor Implementation**: Develop the `Supervisor` to manage workers.
+This includes assigning tasks to workers and monitoring their status.

+#### Week 7-8: Synchronization State Management and Worker Supervision

+- **Start and Cancel Synchronization**: Implement methods in `SyncEngine` for starting and canceling all plans.
+This involves coordinating with the `Supervisor` to control the task assignments to workers.
+- **Worker State Monitoring**: Enhance the `Supervisor` to actively monitor and update the state of each worker (idle, busy, etc.).
+- **Rate Limiting**: Implement basic hardcoded rate limiting in `HttpApiWorker`.

+#### Week 9-10: RESTful API Development

+- **API Setup**: Set up a web server using a framework like `warp` or `actix-web`.
+- **API Endpoints**: Define and implement RESTful API endpoints for interacting with the `SyncEngine` (e.g., adding plans, starting synchronization).

+#### Week 11-12: Integration and Testing

+- **System Integration**: Integrate all components and ensure they work together as expected.
+- **Testing**: Conduct extensive testing to identify and fix bugs.
+Focus on both unit testing for individual components and integration testing for the entire system.

+#### Week 13-14: Refinement, Documentation, and Deployment

+- **Code Refinement**: Refine the code for better performance, readability, and error handling.
+- **Documentation**: Document the codebase, API usage, and deployment instructions.
+- **Deployment**: Prepare the system for deployment, which may include containerization or setting up a cloud environment.

+### Additional Considerations

+- **Scalability and Performance**: Design with scalability in mind, but don't over-optimize prematurely.
+- **Iterative and Agile Approach**: Adapt and refine the plan as you progress, based on testing feedback and any new insights.
+- **Version Control**: Regularly commit to Git and possibly use feature branches for new components.
+- **Regular Code Reviews**: Conduct code reviews, if working in a team, to maintain code quality.